KeatonTech/Fashion-Language/README.md

 ## Using Fashion

 Fashion is designed to run either in-browser or as a compiler.
-Currently only the in-browser implementation is in a working state, although it is architected to act essentially as a compiler, generating CSS and Javascript for the page and then handing off to that.
-Fashion code can be inserted into your page like this.
+To start, we recommend running it in your browser.
+This will allow you to make changes more quickly, without having to set up a whole build system.

 ```HTML
 <head>